 Balancing sound, consistent and standardized oil field practices, agricultural practices and environmental practices with the public interest and the maintenance of public policy is always a challenge.
 The environmental integrity of petroleum operations is always of great concern to the Board.

 The Board's ability to monitor and enforce existing environmental standards is limited to acts of the operator creating damage less than $1,000 and to the reclamation and restoration involved in the abandonment of a well.

-The Saskatchewan Ministry of the Economy monitors the maintenance of oil field operational standards during the well's life.
+The Saskatchewan Ministry of Energy and Resources monitors the maintenance of oil field operational standards during the well's life.
 Please contact the applicable field office for further information: